alex-kay/alex-kay.github.io/README.md

 # About me

-I'm a System Engineer at EPAM Ukraine
+I'm a System Engineer at EPAM Poland

 This is my personal github repository